tcaroyle/Machault_tale_of_two_turkeys/README.md

 ### `script`

 - **`Machault_mapping.R`**:
-  R script for mapping location of the wreck *Machault*, the cities of Montréal and Québec, and other geographic features.
+  R script for mapping location of the wreck of the *Machault*, the cities of Montréal and Québec, and other geographic features.
 Input is `Machault_site_city_coordinates.xlsx`.

 ### `data`

 - **`Machault_site_city_coordinates.xlsx`**:
-  Spreadsheet containing approximate coordinates for wreck *Machault* and the cities of Montréal and Québec.
+  Spreadsheet containing approximate coordinates for the wreck of the *Machault* and the cities of Montréal and Québec.

 ### `output`

 - **`Machault_map_combined.tiff`**:
-  Map (Figure 1 in paper) showing location wreck *Machault* and the cities of Montréal and Québec generated with R script.
+  Map (Figure 1 in paper) showing location of the wreck of the *Machault* and the cities of Montréal and Québec generated with R script.

 ---